New Show Dates September 19 – 21, 2024

 A category will be eligible for monetary awards when there are at least 12 entries.
 If a category does not have 12 entries, it will still be judged and ribbons only will be awarded.
 Each quilt must consist of three components: top, batting, and back held together with stitching (excluding Other Techniques category).
 No quilt may be larger than 110″ x 110″ and the top of the sleeve must be no more than 90″ from the bottom of the quilt.
 All decisions regarding category placement are the sole prerogative of the Judging Committee.

-Small Quilts – total of all sides 180” or less.
+Small Quilts – Any pieced or appliqued quilt with a total of all sides 180” or less.

-Art Quilts – must be an original design.
+Art Quilts – Must be an original design.
 Quilt shall not be a commercial pattern and may be contemporary or traditional.
 Quilt may be made from a photograph by the quilt maker only.
-Quilt no larger than 110” X 110”.
+No larger than 110” X 110”.

-QuiltFest Challenge 2023 Sewful of Whimsey – Entries must follow guidelines and fabrics found in the QuiltFest 2023 Challenge Kit.
+QuiltFest Challenge 2024 – “Sew Your Heart Out” – Entries must follow guidelines and fabrics found in the QuiltFest 2024 Challenge Kit.

 Please enter your Quilting method on the Registration Form: